fongandrew/hydeout/_posts/2020-10-27-ffuf-filters.md

 ## Now, the reasoning behind the codes in the list and why they are sometimes actually awesome.

-**302** is almost always junk, but I’ve seen 302s to other hosts that were not in my word list.
+**302** is almost always junk, but I’ve seen 302s to other hosts that were not in my subdomain list.

 **400 & 404** are often noise, but if you have -ac in your request and you see a 400 or 404, that’s interesting because it’s a different response size.
 I will usually check into it.